DavideBrex/SpikeFlow/README.md

 > **_⚠️ NOTE:_** Conda (or Mamba) is needed to run SpikeFlow.

 ### Step 2 - Install Snakemake
-To run this pipeline, you'll need to install **Snakemake** (version >= 6.3.0).
+To run this pipeline, you'll need to install **Snakemake**.

-Please check the Snakemake documentation on [how to install](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).
+If you already have it installed in a conda environment, please check with the command ```snakemake --version``` and ensure a version **>= 7.17.0**.
+Otherwise, please follow the instructions below.

-Once you have *conda* installed, you can simply create a new environment and install Snakemake with:
+Once you have *conda* installed, you can create a new environment and install Snakemake with:

 ```
 conda create -c bioconda -c conda-forge -n snakemake snakemake